dd9jn/rfc4880bis/rfc4880bis.md

         encoded using the method described in [](#ecdh-algorithm).

     Algorithm-Specific Fields for ML-KEM (Kyber) encryption:
-    {Note: This part is not finalized and subject to change}

       - SOS of an EC point representing an ephemeral public key.
         {Note that we use an SOS instead of a one-octet count to allow